Rumpel: Rumpel (2018)

-Rumpel: This special contract is inserted if anyone has the cards from Seven to Ace in his card.
+Rumpel: This special bonus is claimed if anyone has a hand with all the cards from seven to ace.
 Obers may be used as wild cards.
 Rumpel scores up to 60 penalty points.

 Großer Rumpel

-Großer Rumpel is simply Rumpel but with eight or twelve contracts selected from a field of twenty-nine.
+Matthias Mala describes rules for "Großer Rumpel" in his 2004 compendium, published in Munich.
+This game is simply four-hand Rumpel with a pack of 32 Bavarian pattern cards, but with eight or twelve contracts selected from a field of twenty-nine.
 These include all the above with the exception of Greteln.
 However, Manderlspiel is known as Plus, Eins-Zwei-Drei as Progress and Fressen as Fessare.
 In many of the contracts, if a player fully achieves the opposite aim, the remainder lose and incur penalty points.
 All the contracts can be played as individual games; indeed Grün-Ober and Bierkopf (Kappa in this list) are traditional Bavarian games.
 The remaining contracts comprise the following: